Joshua LaBaer, MD, PhD

 The Biodesign Institute

 Arizona State University

-Seeking to identify new therapeutic targets in aggressive breast cancer.
+Identifying new therapeutic targets to treat highly aggressive breast cancers.

 Joshua LaBaer is one of the nation's foremost investigators in the rapidly expanding field of personalized medicine.
 Formerly director of the Harvard Institute of Proteomics (HIP), he was recruited to ASU's Biodesign Institute as the first Piper Chair in Personalized Medicine.
 Dr. LaBaer's efforts involve leveraging the Center's formidable resources for the discovery and validation of biomarkers—unique molecular fingerprints of disease—which can provide early warning for those at risk of major illnesses, including cancer and diabetes.
 This work is carried out in conjunction with the Partnership for Personalized Medicine, a multi-institution effort that includes the Translational Genomics Research Institute in Phoenix and the Fred Hutchinson Cancer Research Institute in Seattle.